Skip to Main Content

 Large-scale aerial cinematography with gyro-stabilized camera systems across Japan.

-Here is how this works in practice.
-Helicopter filming delivers dramatic aerial perspectives with the payload capacity, flight endurance, and altitude range that drones cannot match.
-In Japan, helicopters equipped with gyro-stabilized mounts capture sweeping vistas over Mount Fuji, the Japanese Alps in Nagano, Kyoto temples and Himeji Castle, Tokyo's dense skyline, the Hokkaido wilderness, and the Okinawa archipelago.
+Helicopter filming brings bold aerial views.
+It carries the payload, flight range, and height that drones cannot match.
+In Japan, helicopters with gyro-stabilized mounts capture sweeping vistas.
+They fly over Mount Fuji, the Japanese Alps in Nagano, Kyoto temples and Himeji Castle, Tokyo's dense skyline, the Hokkaido wilderness, and the Okinawa archipelago.

-Here is the short of it.
-We set up helicopter filming with JCAB-certified aviation operators and skilled aerial cinematographers across Japan.
-Our team handles MLIT/JCAB flight sign-off, DID airspace planning, Agency for Cultural Affairs approvals for heritage sites, and safety planning — so your production captures breathtaking footage over Fuji, Kyoto, or Hokkaido's Shiretoko while meeting the highest aviation standards.
+We set up helicopter filming across Japan with JCAB-certified operators and skilled aerial cinematographers.
+Our team handles MLIT/JCAB flight sign-off, DID airspace planning, Agency for Cultural Affairs approvals for heritage sites, and safety planning.
+Your production gets stunning footage over Fuji, Kyoto, or Hokkaido's Shiretoko while meeting the highest aviation standards.

 Capabilities